 Tools:- Rubber Mallet, Superglue, Scissors/Shears

 - Pinchweld type boot seals should be fitted as per door Aperture Seals, but care should be taken to clean and remove all dirt and rust that accumulates under old boot seals.

 - Be careful to fit new seal so that it ‘rolls’ toward the outside of the car as the boot lid is closed.

 - Extrusion type boot seals are usually fitted to the boot lid, either glued or clipped.
 Follow instructions as per door aperture seals.

 Tools:- Rubber Mallet, Side Cutters or Large Scissors.

 - Check the replacement seal is a similar type of seal, and is similar in size and length to the original

 - Position one end of the Pinchweld at your selected start point and using the palm of your hand, or a rubber mallet, push into place

 - Cut the new seal to length once it is in place, and superglue the two ends together

-- WARNING: Pinchwelds do shrink with age, so do not stretch into place.
+- USEFUL TIP: Pinchwelds do shrink with age, so do not stretch into place.
 Pack tightly into corners and leave surplus if possible, under the door scuff plates.